-fundamental characteristics and dilemmas;

-15. Definition of curriculum evaluation;

-characteristics and functions, models and

-forms of evaluation.

-Dodogogy Definition of key concepts: pedagogy as a red. prof. dr.

-Pedagogy , , , , , , , , , , , , , , , , , , , ,

-science, theory (philosophy), art and ideology Robert Kroflič

-(3 ECTS) and as an applicative and interdisciplinary (1/ 1: 7 :1)

-approach.
-Moral education as intentional cultural (Katja Jeznik)

-factor, its relation to socialisation, manipulation

-and indoctrination.

-School as a social institution

 School and ideology:

-School as an ideological state apparatus and the

-hidden curriculum.
-Potential ideological factors at

-school: educational subjects, subjects designed

-for moral and civic education, teaching methods,

-teacher, classroom and school community, school

-culture, marginal organisational factors.
-Systemic

-measures for diminishing ideological pressures on

-state education (the right to private education,

-laicism/secularity and the autonomy of state

-schools).
-Ethical and professional responsibility of

-a teacher for diminishing the influence of

-ideology.
+School as an ideological state apparatus and the hidden curriculum.
+Potential ideological factors at school: educational subjects, subjects designed for moral and civic education, teaching methods, teacher, classroom and school community, school culture, marginal organisational factors.
+Systemic measures for diminishing ideological pressures on state education (the right to private education, laicism/secularity and the autonomy of state schools).
+Ethical and professional responsibility of a teacher for diminishing the influence of ideology.

-Dimensions of moral education in
+• Dimensions of moral education in educational programmes:

-educational programmes:

-Dualistic role of school in contemporary society -

-moral and educational perspectives.
+Dualistic role of school in contemporary society - moral and educational perspectives.

-Legal and pedagogical perspectives of the

-demand for moral education in state schools.
+Legal and pedagogical perspectives of the demand for moral education in state schools.

-Minimum and maximum concepts of moral

-education (between preventive discipline and a

-responsible synthesis of ethical and informational

-dimensions of knowledge).
+Minimum and maximum concepts of moral education (between preventive discipline and a responsible synthesis of ethical and informational dimensions of knowledge).

-Models of school socialisation (moral education):
+Models of school socialisation (moral education): direct, indirect and combined.

-direct, indirect and combined.School as an institution with explicit rules
+• School as an institution with explicit rules and school as a community.

-community: equity, solidarity and inclusion.
+Contemporary principles of establishing school community: equity, solidarity and inclusion.

-Ethical models of school socialisation:

-deontological versus discursive ethics, ethics of

-justice, ethics of care and communitarian ethics.
+Ethical models of school socialisation: deontological versus discursive ethics, ethics of justice, ethics of care and communitarian ethics.

-Moral education between ethical and legal
+Moral education between ethical and legal frameworks.

-frameworks.

-Monitoring the fundamental human rights and

-psychological rights of a child in institutional
+Monitoring the fundamental human rights and psychological rights of a child in institutional moral education

-moral education

-Theoretical and practical problems of moral education:
+• Theoretical and practical problems of moral education:

-Development of morality between heteronomy

-and autonomy.
-Basic goals of moral education:

-the development of social cognition and the
+Development of morality between heteronomy and autonomy.
+Basic goals of moral education: the development of social cognition and the emotional aspect of subjectivity.

-Tune development of Social Cognition and the

-emotional aspect of subjectivity.
 Identification as a medium of moral education.
 Basic principles of moral reasoning.
 Importance of the development of empathy for moral education.
-Paradoxicality of phenomenon of authority in the educational concepts.
+Paradoxicality of the phenomenon of authority in modern educational concepts.
 Pedagogical Eros.

+Andragogy

-Definition of andragogy and its fundamental Andragogy concepts: The concept of adulthood and periods of life.
+• Definition of andragogy and its fundamental concepts:

+The concept of adulthood and periods of life.
 Adult target groups.
-Adult education (3 ECTS) differences between adult education and the education of children and young adults.
+Adult education and differences between adult education and the Assoc.
+Prof. Monika Govekar-Okoliš, Ph.D. education of children and young adults.
 Types of adult education.
 Obstacles to, reasons and motivation for adult education.
 Education and types of education, and re-education of adults.
 Socialisation of adults.
-Theory of permanent education and lifelong learning and education.
-Adult education as a social, institutional (schools, adult education institutions, companies, etc.) and individual need: The influence of social changes on education.
-Knowles, Kidd (knowledge survival).
+Theory of permanent education and lifelong learning and adult education.

+• Adult education as a social, institutional (schools, adult education institutions, companies, etc.) and individual need:

+The influence of social changes on adult education.
+Knowles, Kidd (knowledge for survival).
 Institutionalised adult education.
 Tough (learning projects, independent adult education), Titmus etc. Importance of andragogical work and various roles of the professionals involved in adult education (leaders, organisers, mentors, animators, counsellors, instructors, etc.).

-Curriculum for work with and education of adults: The andragogical cycle.
+• Curriculum for work with and education of adults:

+The andragogical cycle.
 Establishing the need for adult education and methods of compiling adult educational programmes.
-Programming planning adult education. of Sources of knowledge.
+Programming adult education. planning of Sources knowledge.
 Adult education methods.
 Forms of adult education.
-Conditions and implementation adult education and consideration andragogical principles.
-Evaluation methods) of adult education.
+Conditions and implementation education consideration adult and andragogical principles.
+Evaluation (types, methods) of adult education.
 Formal and informal evaluation.

-Professional development of an adult (teacher, expert in adult education): The formulation of a model of personal lifelong method of learning and the educational biography.
-Promotion of lifelong adult learning: Promoting opportunities for and the desire for adult learning.
+• Professional development of an adult (teacher, expert in adult education):

+The formulation of a model of personal lifelong learning and the method of educational biography.

+Promotion of lifelong adult learning:

+Promoting opportunities for and the desire for adult learning.
 Promoting and facilitating access to education along a formal or informal path.
 Improvement of and widening of the scope of available education.
 Improvement of information provision, organisation, mentoring, counselling, e-education, etc. of adults.